 The Himalayan Database is a compilation of records for all expeditions that have climbed in the Nepalese Himalaya.
 The database is based on the expedition archives of Elizabeth Hawley, a longtime journalist based in Kathmandu, and it is supplemented by information gathered from books, alpine journals and correspondence with Himalayan climbers.

-There are literature references to journals, books and published expedition reports.
+Each expedition record also contains literature references to major journals, magazines, books and published expedition reports.

 The database is searchable by peak, climber, expedition, nationality, season, mortality rates and causes, and more.
 There are selected preset reports plus the capability for custom searches and analyses.

 The amount of data that has been collected is truly comprehensive.
 The data record summary is as follows:

 The records in the Himalayan Database will be of considerable significance to climbers planning expeditions, to journalists and mountaineering historians needing ready access to historical records, and to researchers elucidating patterns of accidents, fatalities and supplemental oxygen use.

 The database is published by the The Himalayan Database, a non-profit organization, and is available for download from this website.